 Commissioning aims to fund activities against a clearly identified set of priorities and evidence of need.
 In many cases, the funder identifies a range of outline projects and invites organisations to submit proposals to deliver them.

-Locally, Bradford Council and Bradford and Airedale NHS have supported millions of pounds worth of voluntary and community sector activities using commissioning processes.
+Locally, Bradford Council and NHS Bradford and Airedale (through clinical commissioning groups - CCGs) have supported millions of pounds worth of voluntary and community sector activities using commissioning processes.

 1. The funder agrees its funding priorities and budgets.